sballieu/lc-query-mix/README.md

 Then, we also output the next hour, but change the execution moment to the hour before (check the T parameter, which is a time offset: execute this query on this second after start).
 We repeat this for the rest of the dataset.

 So before you use this in a benchmark you might want to:
- * Split this resulting query mix into chuncks which denote the normal load and higher loads using e.g., `node index.js | head -n 1000 > result.jsonstream`
+ * Split this resulting query mix into chuncks which denote the normal load and higher loads using e.g., `./bin/querymixgenerator.js  | head -n 1000 > result.jsonstream`
  * Sort the query mix by T (right now it's unsorted)

 ## References